legowerewolf/AO3-themes/readme.md

 When drafting a work, select the skin you created above from the drop-down menu in the "Associations" box, under the collections, gifting, and series settings.

-### Images
+### Image and Paragraph Formatting

-Add images just as you normally would.
-The CSS will center the image and scale it to fit within the width of the user's device/browser window.
+Write and add images just as you normally would.
+The CSS will handle the rest.

 ### Texting